- What are the Park Scholarships?

 What is the Park Foundation?

-The Park Foundation of Ithaca, New York, funds the Park Scholarships.
-The Park Foundation primarily supports scholarships in higher education, quality media that heightens public awareness of critical issues, and protection of the environment.
+The Park Foundation of Ithaca, New York, is the primary benefactor of the Park Scholarships program.
+The Park Foundation supports scholarships in higher education, environmental protection, animal welfare, and quality media that heightens public awareness of critical issues.
 The Park Scholarships were established as a legacy to the late Roy H. Park ’31, a distinguished alumnus of NC State and founder of Park Communications.

 What are the conditions for renewal of the Park Scholarships?